taiji911/dividend-calculator/replit.md

 ## Overview

-This is a full-stack web application for calculating dividend reinvestment returns.
+This is a full-stack web application for calculating dividend reinvestment returns with tax considerations.
 The application features a React frontend with TypeScript, an Express.js backend, and uses Drizzle ORM for database operations.
 It's built as a Korean-language financial calculator focused on dividend investment strategies.
 The stock comparison feature is currently disabled due to API rate limitations.

+## Recent Changes (January 2025)

+✓ Removed stock ticker input from main calculator (no auto data loading) ✓ Set initial investment and monthly investment default values to 0 ✓ Removed USD currency option, KRW only
+✓ Added tax calculation system (Korea 15.4%, US 15%, tax-free accounts 0%)
+✓ Updated preset buttons to only set dividend yield and growth rate ✓ Added benefits section explaining dividend reinvestment advantages ✓ Fixed dividend calculation formula to apply tax on net dividends

 ## User Preferences